Code-Institute-Submissions/Upon-Wonder/README.md

 ### Cloning this project
 If you want to work further on my project, go ahead and clone it following these steps:
-1. Go to the top of this projects repository.
+1. Go to the top of the [Josefinekihlstrom/MS1](https://github.com/Josefinekihlstrom/MS1) repository.
-2. Click the button named 'Code'.
+2. Click the button named 'Code' next to the green 'Gitpod' button.
-3. Choose HTTPS and copy the URL.
+3. Choose HTTPS and copy the URL by clicking the icon next to the URL.
 4. Open Git Bash/Terminal and change the current working directory to the location where you want the cloned directory.
 5. Type 'git clone' and then paste the copied URL.
 6. Press 'Enter'.